Azure/fta-internalbusinessapps/appmodernization/app-service/articles/app-service-with-arm-template.md

 ## Deploy the template
-To deploy the ARM template click the _Deploy to Azure_ button.
+To deploy the ARM template click the **_Deploy to Azure_** button below.
 Fill in the required fields.

 > Make sure the information copied previously is used in this deployment phase for the **Resource Group Name**, **Db Import Storage Account Name** and **Db Import Storage Account Key**. **DB Admin Login**, **DB Admin Password** and **Sendgrid Password** should be defined here.